NEW YORK STATE ASSEMBLY MEMORANDUM IN SUPPORT OF LEGISLATION submitted in accordance with Assembly Rule III, Sec 1(f)

 CUNNINGHAM, ZACCARO, JONES, BROOK-KRASNY, LEVENBERG, CHANDLER-WATER-

-referred to the Committee on Cities
+once and referred to the Committee on Cities -- committee discharged,

 AN ACT in relation to authorizing the conveyance of certain property by